Skip to content

 • A general, unedited format (raw list of all material presented)

 • A mechanism for multiple editors to format and comment/editorialize on the lists and present a personalized (biased) view of the material.
-Each editor is required to provide a profile (reflexivity – see Danah Boyd) before establishing their formated version.
+Each editor is required to provide a profile (reflexivity – see Danah Boyd) before establishing their formatted version.

 • A mechanism to display the difference between each edited version and the raw material